Diagnosis Resource Hub

 What do I do if the school says my child doesn't qualify for an IEP?

-If the school evaluates your child and determines they do not qualify, they must provide written notice explaining why.
-You have the right to request an Independent Educational Evaluation (IEE) at the school's expense if you disagree with their findings.
+Request an Independent Educational Evaluation (IEE) at the school's expense in writing — this is your right under IDEA if you disagree with their eligibility determination.
+The school must either pay for the IEE or file for due process to defend their decision.
 You can also request mediation or file a state complaint.
 A private autism diagnosis does not guarantee an IEP, but it is strong supporting evidence.

 Disclaimer: The information on this page is for general educational purposes only and does not constitute medical, legal, or therapeutic advice.
 Every child is different, and the supports that are appropriate for your child depend on their individual needs, evaluation results, and circumstances.
 Laws, eligibility criteria, and school district policies vary by state and change over time.
 Always consult qualified professionals — including your child's medical team, a licensed therapist, and a special education attorney or advocate — for advice specific to your child's situation.
 Special Clarity is not a law firm and does not provide legal representation or advocacy services.